Henry L. Stimson: Secretary of War (1940–1945)

 Stimson and Frank Knox, both "vigorous interventionists", were confirmed by the Senate at the same time.
 Both advocated American entry into World War II on the side of the United Kingdom, earning them the title of "war hawks" from isolationists.
 Knox was described as "even more of a Hawk than Stimson."
-Stimson was hired by FDR explicitly to replace Harry Hines Woodring, Knox was hired explicitly to replace Charles Edison on the grounds that Edison and Woodring were isolationists who did not agree with the philosophy of helping Great Britain in their war against the Nazis.
+Stimson and Knox were explicitly hired by FDR to replace Harry Hines Woodring and Charles Edison, respectively, on the grounds that Woodring and Edison were isolationists who did not agree with the philosophy of helping Great Britain in their war against the Nazis.
 Stimson referred to the views of isolationists as "hopelessly twisted."

 The power of isolationists explains why Stimson did not record "shock, horror or anger" after Roosevelt informed him of the attack on Pearl Harbor.
 Instead, he wrote, "my first feeling was of relief that the indecision was over and that a crisis had come in a way which would unite our people (…) For I feel this country united has practically nothing to fear while the apathy and visions stirred up by unpatriotic men have been hitherto very discouraging."

 During the war, Stimson oversaw a great expansion of the military, including drafting and training of 13 million soldiers and airmen as well as purchasing and transporting 30 percent of the nation's industrial output to the battlefields.
-In addition to George Marshall, Stimson worked closely with his top aides Robert P. Patterson, who succeeded Stimson as secretary; Robert Lovett, who handled the Air Force; Harvey Bundy; and John J. McCloy, Assistant Secretary of War.
+In addition to George Marshall, Stimson worked closely with his top aides Robert P. Patterson, who succeeded Stimson as secretary; Robert Lovett, who handled the Air Force; Harvey Bundy; and John J. McCloy, assistant Secretary of War.

-Stimson was 73 when he took the reins as War Secretary, and many critics questioned if a man of his age could tackle a job that was so enormous.
+Stimson was 73 when he took the reins as War Secretary, and many critics questioned whether a man of his age could handle the job.
 He defied all naysayers and plunged into the task with "an energy that men 20 years his junior could not have mustered."
 However, at 75, Stimson confessed that he was "feeling very tired.
 The unconscious strain has been pretty heavy on me."